contributing-to-kubernetes/go-examples/lesson-003-web-server-graceful-shutdown/README.md

 To achieve _graceful shutdown_ we added the following changes:

-- created a `sigint` channel; we will use it to notify our goroutine we have received a signal: `os.Interrupt` or `syscall.SIGTERM` in this case
+- created a `sigint` channel; we will use it to notify our goroutine we have received a signal: `os.Interrupt` or `syscall.SIGTERM`
 - with `server.SetKeepAlivesEnabled(false)` we set the server to not keep alive any connection (which in fact is the desired effect of having a gracefull shutdown behavior)
 - create the `done` channel; this one will be used to let the main goroutine we have finished the graceful shutdown.